-This year, Armenia is participating in the Rise program for the first time and TUMO is an official partner!
-If you’re 15 to 17 years old (or turning 15 as of July 1, 2023), are proactive and creative, have an intermediate level of English, and would like to suggest a project that will solve humanity’s most pressing issues, then this is an exceptional educational opportunity for you.
+Armenia is participating in the Rise program for the second year in a row and TUMO is an official partner!
+If you’re 15 to 17 years old (or turning 15 as of July 1, 2024), are proactive and creative, have an intermediate level of English, and would like to suggest a project that will solve humanity’s most pressing issues, then this is an exceptional educational opportunity for you.

 What is Rise?